Dibaryon resonances and short-range $NN$ interaction: Description of elastic and inelastic scattering

 The parameter values have been fitted to reproduce the partial phase shifts and inelasticities in each partial configuration.
 Thus, we obtained the ``bare'' masses $M_0$ to be rather close to the masses of the known dibaryon resonances which, in turn, are close to the respective di-hadron thresholds ($N\Delta$, $NN^*(1440)$ or $\Delta\Delta$) as discussed in Sec.~\ref{sec-thr}.
 The values of $\lam_0$ reflect the repulsive part of the interaction which is also consistent with the nodal structure of the corresponding wavefunctions (see Sec.~\ref{node}).
 The values of $r_0$ should depend on the features of the internal state as well.
 In fact, $r_0$ changes not so arbitrary as it may seem from Tab.~\ref{Tab1}.
 As it has been noted above, we use different form factors given by Eqs.~(\ref{nlr}) and (\ref{nlr1}), i.e., represented by the nodeless h.o. function (when $\lam_0=0$) and the h.o. function with one node (when $\lam_0\neq0$), respectively.
 The effective ranges $R=\sqrt{\langle r^2\rangle}$ of the above h.o. functions are different and additionally depend on the orbital momentum value $L$.
 Thus, $R=r_0 \sqrt{L+3/2}$ for the nodeless function and $R=r_0 \sqrt{L+7/2}$ for the h.o. function with one node.
 Taking into account these effective ranges, one can find that the smallest $R \approx 0.9$ fm corresponds to the $S$ waves and $^3P_0$ wave, and the value of $R$ rises for higher partial waves, which looks reasonable\footnote{A more detailed analyses of the model parameters will be given in the forthcoming study.}.

-In Fig.~\ref{fig_coupled}, the partial phase shifts, mixing angles and inelasticity parameters for the coupled spin-triplet channels $^3S_1$--$^3D_1$, $^3P_2$--$^3F_2$ and $^3D_3$--$^3G_3$ are shown in comparison with the single energy (SE) data of the SAID PWA \cite{SAID}.
+In Fig.~\ref{fig_coupled}, the partial phase shifts, mixing angles and inelasticity parameters for the coupled spin-triplet channels $^3S_1$--$^3D_1$, $^3P_2$--$^3F_2$ and $^3D_3$--$^3G_3$ are shown in comparison with the single-energy and energy-dependent solutions of the SAID PWA \cite{SAID,AD14}.
+We compare all our results with the SAID solution SM16 \cite{SAID}, except for the $^3D_3$--$^3G_3$ channels, where we use for comparison the solution AD14 \cite{AD14}, which gives an $S$-matrix pole corresponding to the $d^*(2380)$ dibaryon resonance.
 The partial phase shifts for the rest uncoupled channels $^1S_0$, $^3P_0$, $^1D_2$ and $^3F_3$ are presented in Fig.~\ref{4waves}.

-One can see quite good agreement between the dibaryon model predictions and the SAID SE data up to rather high laboratory energies $T_{\rm lab}$, which correspond to the resonance position in each case.
+One can see quite good agreement between the dibaryon model predictions and the SAID PWA solutions up to rather high laboratory energies $T_{\rm lab}$, which correspond to the resonance position in each case.
 For the coupled-channel configurations, some discrepancies are seen for the $^3G_3$ phase shift and mixing angle $\epsilon_3$ which require a further improvement of the model.
-At the same time, the coupled $NN$ channels $^3D_3$--$^3G_3$ correspond to the most evident case, for which the resonance-like behavior of the elastic $NN$ scattering amplitudes (due to the dibaryon state $d^*$(2380)) has been proven experimentally and confirmed by the SAID PWA as well~\cite{Adl14-el}.
+At the same time, the coupled $NN$ channels $^3D_3$--$^3G_3$ correspond to the most evident case, for which the resonance-like behavior of the $NN$ elastic scattering amplitudes (due to the dibaryon state $d^*$(2380)) has been found experimentally and confirmed by the SAID PWA as well~\cite{AD14}.

 Our model description of the $NN$ scattering amplitudes also takes into account inelastic processes.